Fafau06/fafau06.github.io/menu/about.md

 The name of the blog itself may be a tautology (“a place for a place of absurdity”), but it can also be taken to mean “a place in a place of absurdity.”
 Whichever way you choose to interpret it works for me — the meaning of what resides in it matters more than where it is.

 That said, enjoy your stay.

+Leave your name and comment on the [Guestbook](https://fafau06.atabook.org/)
 <hr>
 Typeface used [IBM Plex](https://www.ibm.com/plex/)